WELCOME!

 Proverbs 29:18 - Where there is no prophetic vision the people cast off restraint, but blessed is he who keeps the law.

-We want to always seek the Lord for a clear and unified vision for the SWT, understanding from Proverbs 29:18 that without it our focus is distracted.
-Communication is vital to this process, not only in our seeking of vision from the Lord but also between us as members.
+Vision is a direction we receive from God, and we see in Proverbs 29:18 that without it, our focus is distracted.
+This affects everything we do, and it shows how vital Communication is.
+Just as we seek vision from God, but also between us as members.
 We see from Colossians 4:6 that our speech should be grace-filled, with added kindness and wisdom, that we love one another as Christ loved us.

 As worship leaders, our communication should always build up, encourage, and guide each other toward ascribing glory to the Lord.